-Plymouth is developing a world-class culture and heritage programme for Mayflower 400 in 2020.
-Investment and support from Plymouth City Council combines with wider private/public sector investment to deliver a transformational year for the city.
+Plymouth has developed a world-class cultural and heritage programme for the commemoration.
+Initiated using funding and resources provided by Plymouth City Council, the programme has secured significant additional investment from partners in the public and private sector to create a transformational year of activity.
 Highlights include:

 - The Mayflower Ceremony, a four-nations civic ceremony commemorating the Mayflower's journey and legacy on the day of the Mayflower's departure, attended by representatives from the UK, US, Netherlands and Wampanoag - The Mayflower Muster; as one the world's foremost Naval bases, with a history stretching back to 1691, Plymouth will celebrate this heritage in partnership with the US and Dutch Armed Forces to create a spectacular festival including live displays, interactive demonstrations and a host of other activity - A £5m+ investment in heritage trails and public realm spaces, which will provide a major uplift to the city's visitor offer.
 This will include improvements to the Mayflower Steps and 3 new trails exploring the city's Mayflower history and wider heritage including Drake, Cook and its role in World War 2 and subsequent reconstruction - The opening of The Box, the city's new £45m+ cultural hub.
 Alongside the Mayflower Exhibition, this will launch with a range of supplementary Mayflower content that will critically explore the multi-faceted legacy of the journey.
 Alongside this, over £1.5m is being invested in the Elizabethan House, one of Plymouth's oldest remaining buildings.
-This will open as a new attraction in the vicinity of the Mayflower Steps in 2020, telling the story of the historic Barbican area from the time of the Pilgrims through to the present day
+This will open as a new attraction in the vicinity of the Mayflower Steps in

-- The Mayflower Ocean City, which will run from the 4th to the 10th of May.
-This will celebrate Plymouth's status as Britain's Ocean City Festival, bringing together the world-class transatlantic Transat, OSTAR and TWOSTAR races with the city's existing Pirates Weekend and a host of new activities that will get people on the water - The Mayflower Makers volunteer programme, co-ordinated by Improving Lives Plymouth.
+- 2020, telling the story of the historic Barbican area from the time of the Pilgrims through to the present day - The Mayflower Ocean City Festival, which will run from the 4th to the 10th of May.
+This will celebrate Plymouth's status as Britain's Ocean City, combining the OSTAR and TWOSTAR races with the city's existing Pirates Weekend and a host of new activities that will get people together on the water - The Mayflower Makers volunteer programme, co-ordinated by Our Plymouth.
 This aims to train over 400 volunteers to deliver 100,000 hours of volunteering in support of the commemoration - The Mayflower 400 Community Sparks Fund, which will see around £150,000 invested in local organisations to deliver their own content for the commemoration.
-To date around £35k has been awarded to enable the delivery of projects including an international Morris Dancing meet, new town crier, international quilting competition and more - Theatre Royal Plymouth's Mayflower production, delivered in partnership with the Wampanoag Tribe and Seth Lakeman.
-This will involve 2,000 members of the community on both sides of the Atlantic, and tell the Mayflower story from multiple perspectives - A programme of cultural content created specifically for the Mayflower 400 commemorations, including a visual arts production entitled 'Settlement' by the Conscious Sisters, Le Navet Bete's satirical play 'The Special Relationship' and a series of musical performances delivered by the Plymouth Music Accord.
+To date around £120k has been awarded to enable the delivery of projects including an international Morris Dancing meet, new town crier, international quilting competition and more - Theatre Royal Plymouth's Mayflower production, delivered in partnership with the Wampanoag Tribe and Seth Lakeman.
+This will involve 2,000 members of the community on both sides of the Atlantic, and tell the Mayflower story from multiple perspectives - A programme of cultural content created specifically for the Mayflower 400 commemorations, including a visual arts production entitled 'Settlement' by the Conscious Sisters, Le Navet Bete's satirical play 'The 400' and a series of musical performances delivered by the Plymouth Music Accord.
 This will augment Plymouth's existing events calendar, with already includes some exceptional content including the British Fireworks Championship and Flavour Fest